-While some watch collectors take a range of different watches with them that are suitable for a range of different events, dress codes and activities so that they are going prepared, others will go completely cold turkey without taking a single watch with them on their vacation.
+While some watch collectors take a range of different watches with them that are suitable for a range of different events, dress codes and activities, others will go completely cold turkey without taking a single watch with them on their vacation.
 However, many other people will take just one or two watches that are completely versatile and suitable for the type of vacation that they are going on.

 It may sound eccentric, but really keen watch enthusiasts will often take an array of additional straps with them so that they can replace and switch up their look depending on where they are going and what they are doing.
 Having a watch does not have to be just practical, but it is most definitely a style choice as well.
 Many serious watch collectors will carefully pick out a selection of watches based on their outfits.